 Read the work of the artists, interviews with artists, designers and curators in this edition of the Women’s Mobile Museum Magazine.

-We invite you to be in conversation with the artists of the Women’s Mobile Museum this semester:
+Past conversation with the artists of the Women’s Mobile Museum:

 Wednesday, September 23, 2020